equinix/terraform-equinix-metal-openshift-on-baremetal/terraform/README.md

 ```
 ### Additional requirements

-`local-exec` provisioners require the use of:
+Currently the execution environment is [limited to Linux](https://github.com/RedHatSI/openshift-packet-deploy/issues/17). `local-exec` provisioners require the use of:
   - `curl`
   - `jq`